The founding of the SMA was built upon the need to advocate for the Stage Management voice in the Union.

 - AGMA COVID Resource page

-- Actors Fund COVID-19 Resource List: This is a regularly updated list of grants, funds, trusts, etc to apply to if you need financial and other types of help.
+- Entertainment Community Fund COVID-19 Resource List: This is a regularly updated list of grants, funds, trusts, etc to apply to if you need financial and other types of help.